 TGbe editor: Please move the first sentence in the following paragraph to 35.3.21.1 as shown below:

-TDLS discovery and setup (discovery frame exchange followed by setup frame exchange) between a non-AP MLD and a peer STA involves frames that are sent and received via an intermediate AP (MLD) or sent and received through direct communication (see Table 11-13a (Frame type and their pathway in a TDLS setup)).
 Frames that traverse the intermediate AP (MLD) are sent or received by a STA affiliated with a non-AP MLD.
 Frames sent over the direct link are sent or received by a TDLS non-AP STA affiliated with the non-AP MLD.
 The TDLS direct link, when successfully established, is between the TDLS non-AP STA affiliated with the non-AP MLD and a TDLS peer STA at the other end of the direct link.

 35.3.21.1 General